BhautikVekariya21/dsc/stats/non_gausiandist.md

 3. **Transformation power**: Can often normalize non-Gaussian data
 4. **Context matters**: Understanding the underlying process helps choose appropriate distributions
 5. **Financial implications**: Kurtosis and tail behavior critical for risk assessment
+6. **Mean and variance existence**: Some distributions (like Pareto) may not have finite moments for all parameter values
+7. **Parameter constraints**: Many distributions have restrictions on when moments exist (e.g., Pareto requires α > 1 for finite mean)